Jairzinho: International career

 Jairzinho scored two goals in the 1974 FIFA World Cup, which would prove to be his last World Cup for Brazil.
-The third-place final was his last match for Brazil until he was given a one-off farewell cap against Czechoslovakia on 3 March 1982 in a game which Brazil drew 1–1.
+The third-place final was his last match for Brazil until he was given a one-off farewell cap against Czechoslovakia on 3 March 1982, a game which Brazil drew 1–1.
 He scored 33 goals in 81 games during his international career.